-An affiliation is a connection to something.
-In being affiliated to OUSA we will distinguish, support and provide a range of benefits for your group on campus.
+In being affiliated to OUSA we will support and provide a range of benefits for your group on campus.

-The group will still remain a separate entity from OUSA and hold your own governance and management.
+Your club will still remain a separate entity from OUSA and hold your own governance and management.
 OUSA has specific criteria and requirements for affiliated clubs.
 These requirements are set for the primary purpose of creating safe and enjoyable experiences for students.

 Starting a club is a big deal and requires effort.
 So too does keeping a club afloat, often weighing on the shoulders of a few.
 It is not an anomaly for clubs to both establish and fall over with a singular individual as they begin and de-commence studies.
-Have a good think about the time you have available to kickstart and support your club long-term.
+Have a good think about the time you have available to kick-start and support your club long-term.
 Set realistic goals and allow for the club to build organically.
 Encourage and support new members to take on additional responsibilities, sharing the load and encouraging sustainable practices.